-FOBT £2 Maximum Stake To Happen Sooner Than Expected The decision to
+FOBT £2 Maximum Stake To Happen Sooner Than Expected

 The decision to reduce the maximum stake on fixed odds betting terminals (FOBT) was a big decision from the government after pressure following many campaigns and protests.
 Currently standing at £100, the maximum bet meant that players could spend and lose thousands of pounds in mere minutes, with some losing their life savings due to addiction.
 It was then decided that the maximum stake would be decreased significantly to just £2 but in a time-frame that allowed casinos to adjust but most importantly give them time to make a significant amount of money before the change.
 The Treasury originally decided that it would take a whole 2 years before the changes would be implemented, and with each machine taking in around £1.8 billion per year many thought the change needed to happen sooner.
 After all, the software updates required to implement the change can be done in a much shorter time period.